 While some countries are starting to roll out vaccines, it’s fair to say that the virus isn’t going to go away overnight, and it’s likely things won’t return to exactly what it was like pre-covid.

-Fortunately for us, we live in an age where we’ve spent decades already using technology as an integral communication method between teams, customers, prospects, and of course, friends and family.
+Fortunately, we live in an age where we’ve spent decades already using technology as an integral communication method between teams, customers, prospects, and friends and family.
 So, the question is, how do we adapt our skills as Sales Professionals to effectively negotiate online?

 The Challenges We Face

-As the physical distance between us and our prospects expands – it’s imperative to close the gap.
+As the physical distance between us and our prospects expands, closing the gap is imperative.
 We need to change the way we negotiate in the digital era.
-Our economies are unstable, and some of us are living on a day-to-day basis.
-Our potential customers’ risk-tolerance hovers above none, and they now require immediate aggressive priority setting to feel comfortable.
-So how do we combat these issues?
-Check out our tips to effectively adapt your negotiation skills below!
+Our economies are unstable, and some of us live on a day-to-day basis.
+Our potential customers’ risk tolerance hovers above none, and they now require immediate aggressive priority setting to feel comfortable.
+So, how do we combat these issues?
+Check out our tips below to effectively adapt your negotiation skills!

 Sales Professionals are used to walking into a meeting and delivering a perfect handshake to begin a connection with their prospect.
 Not anymore, so how do we build trust and rapport?

 A ‘video-on policy’ is imperative.
-You want to try to replicate an in-person negotiation to the best of your ability, right?
-So it makes no sense to take another aspect away from your prospects.
-Always having your video or camera activated is essential to making that connection of trust.
+You want to replicate an in-person negotiation to the best of your ability, right?
+So, taking another aspect from your prospects makes no sense.
+Always activating your video or camera is essential to making that connection of trust.
 You want to be able to read them, and they certainly want to be able to read you.

 Gently mirror body language and energy.
-People like them are like them – so try to be relatable, even on an unconscious level.
+People like them are like them – so try to be relatable, even unconsciously.

 Read our in-depth guide on Effective Body Language In Negotiations